netbrothers-gmbh/version-bundle/README.md

 1. Prepare your origin tables:
     Add a column named `version` (type INT/BIGINT) to every table, you wish to have a version table.
-    Best practice is to use the trait `src/Traits/VersionColumn.php` in your entities and make a migration.
+    Best practice is to use the trait `src/Traits/VersionColumn.php` in your entities.

+2. Make a migration.

-2. Open a command console, enter your project directory and execute the following command:
+3. Open a command console, enter your project directory and execute the following command:
 ```console
 php bin/console netbrothers:version
 ```

 The command will now recognize all tables with a `version`-column:
-* Create a version table, if no one exists.
+* Create a version table, if none exists.
 * If a version table exists, compare the columns in both tables.
 * Drop existing triggers.
 * Create triggers.